<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Review Beneficiary Designations: You should review and update your beneficiary designations on the new portal to expedite the payment process in case of unforeseen events.

-2025 Tax Changes & Inflation Implications
+2026 Tax Changes & Inflation Implications

 woman investment consultant analyzing company annual financial report balance sheet statement working with documents graphs.
 Stock market, office, tax, education concept.
 Hands with charts papers-4

 It is imperative for individuals in the United States, especially those in their 50s or 60s, to be aware of new changes made by the IRS.
-For employees of ExxonMobil, the most important factors for 2025 include the following:
+For employees of ExxonMobil, the most important factors for 2026 include the following:

 1. Standard deduction.
-In 2025, the standard deduction increased to $15,000 for single filers and married filing separately; $30,000 for joint filers, and $22,500 for heads of household.
+Under the One Big Beautiful Bill Act (signed July 4, 2025), the standard deduction was made permanent and further increased for 2026: $16,100 for single filers and married filing separately, $32,200 for married filing jointly, and $24,150 for heads of household.

 happy grandfather and child have fun and play in park

-Child Tax Credit Updates for 2025
+Child Tax Credit Updates for 2026

-Many of our clients who are interested in reducing their tax burdens as much as possible are excited to learn about the Child Tax Credit.
-Although it only applies to individuals with children under the age of 18, it can be relevant to those who are approaching retirement if they have minor children — or if their children have children!
+Many clients interested in reducing their tax burdens are excited to learn about the Child Tax Credit.
+Although it only applies to individuals with children under the age of 18, it can be relevant to those who are approaching retirement if they have minor children, or if their children have children!

-Here are the updates to keep track of for 2025:
+Here are the updates to keep track of for 2026:

 2. Child Tax Credit eligibility.
-As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000, or $400,000 married filing jointly.
+As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000, or $400,000 if married filing jointly.

 3. Partial refundability.
-If your Child Tax Credit is greater than your tax, you can receive up to $1,600 as a cash refund.
+If your Child Tax Credit is greater than your tax, you can receive up to $1,700 as a cash refund.

 Remote workers employed by ExxonMobil might face double taxation on state taxes.
 Here's what you need to know.